English subsidy of James VI: Prince Henry and the Chapel Royal

 In May 1594 James VI ordered English alabaster for the Chapel Royal at Stirling Castle and lead to repair the roof of Linlithgow Palace, the responsibility of Roger Aston.
 The alabaster may have been for carving or to make gypsum plaster to decorate the chapel for the baptism of Prince Henry.
 James VI frequently visited Prince Henry at Stirling and on 16 August 1595 ordered some silver work for his chamber from Thomas Foulis.
 He encouraged the infant to hold a pen and make a mark on the precept, and certified it, writing "I will testify this is the prince's own mark".

 Subsidy money was used to fund the Prince's household at Stirling.
-In September 1595 the Earl of Mar's servant Gilbert Mastertoun received £5,000 Scots.
+In September 1595, the Earl of Mar's servant Gilbert Mastertoun received £5,000 Scots "for entertainment of the prince".
+In 1598, Mar received another £5,000 which was paid to William Rae, a servant of the Edinburgh textile merchant Jacob Barroun.

 Operations against the Catholic earls in the north

 Richard Cockburn of Clerkington, Secretary of State was sent as ambassador to London in October 1594 and received £2000.
 The cost of Cockburn's embassy was met with £1,000 Scots from the Danish dowry paid to James VI which had been invested with the town council of Haddington.
 He passed £680 Scots from the subsidy money to the goldsmith and royal financier Thomas Foulis for the king's use.
-The rest of the payment was sent to the Duke of Lennox for the wages of his soldiers in the north of Scotland for one month.
+The rest of the payment was sent to the Duke of Lennox, who was appointed Lieutenant of the North, for the wages of his soldiers in the north of Scotland for one month.
+Lennox wrote a memorandum of his activities in Aberdeenshire after the battle of Glenlivet, holding trials for prisoners and placing castles and strongholds in the hands of loyal gentlemen.